 Materials & Tools

-Mason Jar with Lid - one for each child
+- Mason Jar with Lid - one for each child

-Soil to Sample
+- Soil to Sample

-They then filled them 3/4 full of water, shook them up till their hearts' content, and set them on a well-lit windowsill for 2 days.
+They then filled them ¾ full of water, shook them up till their hearts' content, and set them on a well-lit windowsill for 2 days.

 Once everything is settled, organic matter floats at the top, followed by clay suspended in the water, then silt, and then the heaviest material, sand, at the bottom.

-Our jars didn't change much in appearance from 24 to 48 hours.
+In this layers of soil activity for kids, the jars didn't change much in appearance from 24 to 48 hours.
 We had some organic matter floating at the top, followed by clay, and then mostly silt.
 There was no layer of sand in ours.
 Overall, this is a soil composition consistent with silty clay loam.

 Truth be told, I already knew that from having researched Oregon's history and the area we live in, but it's great to confirm that information and for the kids to have some fun in the process.
 It is a great outdoor practical life activity for preparing to start a garden.